LIMONIC/DOSP-Actor-model-with-akka/README.md

-# Distributed Operating System Projects 1
+# Distributed Operating System Projects

+> Actor model with Akka.Net

 This project implemented distributed computing systems based on actor model with F# and Akka.NET to handle intense computational tasks.
 To simulate high-intensity computational tasks, the project takes reference from Bitcoin's concept of finding some input string whose output values match a specific pattern after a cryptographic hashing computation.

 ## Problem Definition
 Given a string, use SHA-256 to produce a hash value.
 Check if the heading part of the hash value contains a specific number of consecutive zeros.
 Only the string's hash value that matches the rule is considered valid.
 The higher the number of zeros, the more difficult it is to find a valid string.